CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly communicates what the skill does (registers cron triggers with 7-field expressions), when to use it (with an explicit and comprehensive 'Use when...' clause), and includes a rich set of natural trigger terms spanning both technical and everyday language.
-It is concise, specific, and highly distinguishable from other skills.
+This is an excellent skill description that clearly communicates what the skill does (registers cron triggers with 7-field expressions), when to use it (with an explicit and comprehensive 'Use when...' clause), and includes a rich set of natural trigger terms spanning both technical and user-friendly language.
+It occupies a clear, distinct niche that minimizes conflict risk with other skills.

 DimensionReasoningScore